AVGP/50linesofcode/post-raw/2017-02-13-bits-and-bytes-in-javascript.md

 23 >> 2 // will become 5 (10111 shifting two places to the right will become 101)
 ```

-Generally we can think of a left shift as a multiplication by two and of a left shift of a remainder-free division by two for each bit we are shifting:
+Generally we can think of a left shift as a multiplication by two and of a right shift of a remainder-free division by two for each bit we are shifting:

 ```
  2 << 1 // equals 2x2